bassamanator/everything-sovol-sv06/README.md

 #### Aftermarket Options

+The Ender 3 S1 Pro heater cartridge seem to be plug and play for it, including the connector.
+Pending testing, but it does look and measure the same.

-Unfortunately, a direct, non-DIY replacement seems unlikely.
-It appears that no one sells heater cartridges with JST PH 2.0 2-Pin connectors.
+~~Unfortunately, a direct, non-DIY replacement seems unlikely.
+It appears that no one sells heater cartridges with JST PH 2.0 2-Pin connectors.~~

-You would have to buy a heater cartridge such as [this](https://s.click.aliexpress.com/e/_DeKbxqv), and crimp the appropriate connector on.
+~~You would have to buy a heater cartridge such as [this](https://s.click.aliexpress.com/e/_DeKbxqv), and crimp the appropriate connector on. ~~

-⚠️ Caveat: This is not an ordinary crimp job.
+~~⚠️ Caveat: This is not an ordinary crimp job.
 The hotend assembly consumes a lot of power and is dangerously hot.
-Take every precaution.
+Take every precaution.~~

 ### Thermistor